metamorph-inc/openmeta-mms/docs/utilities/runonhpc.rst

    rsync -a <username>@<remote_host>:<remote_project_directory> <project_directory>

 Launch or refresh OpenMETA's **Results Browser** to inspect the results of the analysis.
-Because the analysis results are within the project directory, they will be accessible in the same was as analyses performed locally in the Windows environment.
+Because the analysis results are within the project directory, they will be accessible in the same Results Browser as analyses performed locally in the Windows environment.